jokull/awesome-reykjavik/docs/guides/kennitala.md

 1. Before arriving in Iceland submit an [A-271](https://www.skra.is/umsoknir/rafraen-skil/skraning-ees-eda-efta-borgara-i-thjodskra-til-lengri-tima-en-3-man/?lang=en).
 2. When you arrive, visit the nearest police station to present your idenfication and documents (passport), referencing the application number.
-3. The kennitala will be sent to you via email when an valid applicant is processed.
+3. The kennitala will be sent to you via email when a valid applicant is processed.

 ### A-271 Steps: Preparing documents and information